ha-san-ali/xray-ml-demo/README.md

 ## Intro

 The purpose of this repo is to showcase my learning experience with tensorflow.
 I followed the image classification retraining tutorial found here https://www.tensorflow.org/tutorials/image_retraining.
 I attempted to retrain the final layer of the Inception v3 model against images of chest x-rays with and without signs of tuberculosis.
-Or in plain english, I wanted to see if I could diagnose tuberculosis with machine learning!
+Or in plain English, I wanted to see if I could diagnose tuberculosis with machine learning!

 ![alt text](https://github.com/Ha-san-ali/xray-ml-demo/blob/master/tf.png?raw=true "tensorflow")